PromyLOPh/guix-hpc-website/drafts/activity-report-2019.md

 programming languages, the PyOpenCL Python interface to OpenCL, and many more.

+Statistical and bioinformatics packages for the R programming language in particular have seen regular comprehensive upgrades, closely following updates to the popular CRAN and Bioconductor repositories.
+At the time of this writing Guix provides a collection of more than 1300 reproducibly built R packages, making R one of the best supported programming environments in Guix.

 In addition to the packages in core Guix, we have been developing [_channels_](https://guix.gnu.org/manual/devel/en/html_node/Channels.html) providing packages that are closely related to the research work of